survivejs/webpack-book/manuscript/building/01_source_maps.md

 W> `cheap-module-source-map` is [currently broken if minification is used](https://github.com/webpack/webpack/issues/4176) and this is a good reason to avoid the option for now.

+### `devtool: 'hidden-source-map'`

+`hidden-source-map` is the same as `source-map` except it doesn't write references to the source maps to the source files.
+If you don't want to expose source maps to development tools directly while you want proper stack traces, this is handy.

+T> [The official documentation](https://webpack.js.org/configuration/devtool/#devtool) contains more information about `devtool` options.

 {pagebreak}

 ### `devtool: 'source-map'`